brtrdkeller/Assistance-UNSSC-courses/report.md

  - **Missing alt text** - The card behind The Blue line link, OCHA learn link and The Blue line link, Provide appropriate alt text for the images or mark them as decorative using alt="".

  - **Color contrast issue** - Choose your site heading does not meet the contrast ratio guideline of 4.5:1.
+ - **Unlabeled Form Fields** - It should be made more explanatory and prominent to ensure users understand its purpose clearly, such as labeling it 'Close button.'

 ### Forgot Password Page